-Freshworks CRM offers three different pricing plans for its software: Sprout, Garden, and Estate.
-The Sprout plan is the free option, available with no time limit.
-After the free plan, the pricing options are still very affordable, with the Garden plan running you $49 per month, and the Estate plan coming in at only $99 per month.
+Freshworks CRM offers three different pricing plans for its software: Growth, Pro, and Enterprise.
+The Growth plan is $29 per user per month, available with no time limit.
+After that, the pricing options are still very affordable, with the Growth plan running you $69 per month, and the Estate plan coming in at only $125 per month.
 Plans are based on how many users you want, though, so be sure to keep that in mind.

 - Packed with a great catalogue of features